 Notes

 *Gluten-Free Flour: My favorite gluten-free & dairy-free flour blends to use are Better Batter and Pamela’s Artisan Blend.
 I’ve been using them both with great results.
 They are both a 1-1 substitute.
-If you use another gluten-free flour blend be sure that it contains xanthan gum.
-If not add 1/2 teaspoon xanthan gum per cup of flour.
+If you use another gluten-free flour blend, be sure it contains xanthan gum.
+If not, add 1/2 teaspoon of xanthan gum per cup of flour.

-**Dairy-Free Butter: Use Smart Balance or Earth Balance.
-Simply sit it out on the countertop for about 10 minutes to soften at room temperature
+**Dairy-Free Butter: Country Crock Plant-Based Butter, Smart Balance, Earth Balance, or your favorite brand.
+Sit it out on the countertop for about 10 minutes to soften to a cool room temperature

 Alisha